This publication is now archived.

 Presidents at the CFR

-Since the founding of the Council on Foreign Relations in 1921, seven American presidents have addressed the membership, two of them – Bill Clinton and George W. Bush – while still in office.
+Since the founding of the Council on Foreign Relations in 1921, eight American presidents have addressed the membership, two of them – Bill Clinton and George W. Bush – while still in office.
 Here are excerpts of these historic addresses:

 Herbert Hoover, ‘Europe today is a rumbling war machine,’ March 31, 1938